fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

     ![](./Media/Lab2-Image37.png)

 ## Visualize Data with Power BI
-In this section you are going to use Power BI to visualize data from Azure SQL Data Warehouse.
-The Power BI report will use an Import connection to query Azure SQL Data Warehouse and visualise Motor Vehicle Collision data from the table you loaded in the previous exercise.
+In this section you are going to use Power BI to visualize data from Azure Synapse Analytics.
+The Power BI report will use an Import connection to query Azure Synapse Analytics and visualise Motor Vehicle Collision data from the table you loaded in the previous exercise.

 **IMPORTANT**|
 -------------|
-**Execute these steps inside the MDWDesktop remote desktop connection**|
+**Execute these steps inside the ADPDesktop remote desktop connection**|

-1. On MDWDesktop, download the Power BI report from the link https://aka.ms/MDWLab2 and save it in the Desktop.
+1. On ADPDesktop, download the Power BI report from the link https://aka.ms/ADPLab2 and save it in the Desktop.
-2. Open the file MDWLab2.pbit with Power BI Desktop.
+2. Open the file ADPLab2.pbit with Power BI Desktop.
-3. When prompted to enter the value of the MDWSQLVirtualServer parameter, type the full server name: **mdwsqlvirtualserver-*suffix*.database.windows.net**
+3. When prompted to enter the value of the **SynapseSQLEndpoint** parameter, type the full server name: **synapsesql-*suffix*.database.windows.net**
 4. Click **Load**.

     ![](./Media/Lab2-Image38.png)

 5. When prompted to enter credentials, select **Database** from the left-hand side panel and enter the following details:
-    <br>- **User name**: mdwadmin
+    <br>- **User name**: adpadmin
     <br>- **Password**: P@ssw0rd123!
 6. Leave remaining fields with their default values.
 7. Click **Connect**.